 After the administration of the proper antibiotics and after the object is removed, symptoms can begin to resolve in two to three days.

-A sty, also known as a hordeolum, is a pimple-like bump that develops on the outer edges of the eyelids, usually as a result of clogged oil glands along the lash line.
-Oil glands can be clogged with dead skin, natural oils, and other matter, allowing bacteria to overgrow and create a sty.
+A stye, also known as a hordeolum, is a pimple-like bump that develops on the outer edges of the eyelids, usually as a result of clogged oil glands along the lash line.
+Oil glands can be clogged with dead skin, natural oils, and other matter, allowing bacteria to overgrow and create a stye.
+Should you go to the ER for a stye on the eye?
+In most cases, styes can be treated at home, but severe pain, swelling, or vision issues may warrant a visit to the ER for proper evaluation.

 • Eye pain or tenderness